Model Monitoring: Definition and Use in Compliance

 Threshold tuning is the fastest operational response to many monitoring findings.
 Adjusting decision boundaries can restore acceptable false positive and false negative rates while recalibration proceeds.
 It's a short-term measure, not a solution to underlying data or concept drift.

-AI governance programs in regulated institutions increasingly treat model monitoring as a formal AI oversight obligation.
+AI governance programs in regulated institutions increasingly treat model monitoring as a formal oversight obligation.
 The NIST AI Risk Management Framework, widely adopted across US financial services, includes continuous monitoring as a core element of its Govern, Manage, and Measure functions.
-Firms that embed monitoring into their AI governance structure are better positioned for both internal audits and regulatory examinations than those that treat it as a standalone data science activity.
+Firms that embed monitoring into their AI governance structure are better positioned for both internal audits and regulatory examinations than those treating it as a standalone data science activity.
+Monitoring also connects directly to adverse media screening, PEP screening, and the broader regulatory compliance automation stack.
+Evidence of model performance feeds the MLRO's annual effectiveness assessment and, ultimately, the board's financial crime controls review.
+A framework that produces no board-level MI is incomplete by design.

 Where does the term come from?